bhmdev/tictactoe/README.md

 # Application Title: A Description

-This application allows the user to do x, y, and z.
-Maybe here's a reason why I wanted to do this project, or came up with this idea.
+This application allows a person to play tic tac toe.

 ## Important Links